karantan/dl-notes/general.md

 ![fully_connected_layer](https://user-images.githubusercontent.com/7062631/30430832-c6216010-995c-11e7-8a5d-d49dc825650c.png)

 Apart from classification, adding a fully-connected layer is also a (usually) cheap way of learning non-linear combinations of these features.
 Most of the features from convolutional and pooling layers may be good for the classification task, but combinations of those features might be even better.

+## Why are images so often resized to 224 x 224?

+In conventional cases, images are resized so that all images have the same size.
+In AlexNet, for example, during CNN training, all images are resized to 227 × 227  (or 224 × 224 in VGGNet) before being fed into the network.
+During testing, images are typically resized to 227 × 227 for feature extraction and classification ([Good Practice in CNN Feature Transfer, 2016](https://arxiv.org/pdf/1604.00133.pdf)).

+## What is the difference between the Keras Functional API and the Sequential model?

+The Functional API was designed to make it easier to build neural network models that are non-sequential.
+You use the sequential model if your model is simple and basically just a sequence of layers, and you use the Functional API to make more complex models, which includes non-sequential connections and multiple inputs/outputs (Matias Valdenegro, 2016).

+I would add the recommendation to always use the functional form,even for purely sequential models.
+It is only slightly more verbose, and you can more easily adapt to multiple branches, inputs, or outputs.
+(David Menéndez Hurtado, 2016)

+New neural network architectures at this time are moving away from such pattern (Matias Valdenegro, 2017).